Aniketgupta4/Chess_Game/README.md

    - Player 2 joins the room via a room code

 3. **Game Play**
-   - Players make moves on the board
    - Moves are validated using Chess API or chess.js
    - Valid moves emitted via Socket.IO to the other player in real-time

 4. **Game State**
-   - Move history tracked
    - Detect checkmate, stalemate, or draw
    - Option to reset or start a new game